-I grew up in a Christian household, I went to church every Sunday, told about God every weekend… the whole nine yards.
-One of the notable things we did not create was a habit of was prayer, we always blessed the food before dinner but outside of that, there was nothing.
+I grew up in a Christian household.
+I went to church every Sunday, told about God every weekend… the whole nine yards.
+One of the notable things we did not create was a habit of prayer.
+We always blessed the food before dinner, but outside of that, there was nothing.

-On the weekends when I am in the red room, there is always time set aside for small groups.
-In these, we always make it a point to use the time at the end to pray, it is mind-boggling to see so many of them eager to build that communication and trust in God.
+On the weekends when I am in the red room, there is always time set aside for small groups at the end.
+In these, we always make it a point to use the time to pray with the kids.
+It is mind-boggling to see so many of them eager to build that communication and trust in God.

-In my own small group, we consistently pray together and even for each other in the things we struggle with most.
-When we connected and get to know each other more, in the long run, it grew us as a group.
+In my own small group, we constantly pray together and even for each other in the things we struggle with most.
+When we connected and got to know each other more, in the long run, it grew us as a group.

 Looking back now, I wish I could have experienced my parents pray more, even if it was just to normalize that trust and relationship with God.
 Had I had the exposure more present in my life, I would not have had the struggle I did to get to where I am now.

 I wanted to write this to encourage you to initiate a conversation with your kids about prayer.
 The more time they have to build that relationship and communication with God, the stronger their faith can grow.